iArcanic/iss-cw/docs/report/iss-report.md

     print(f"role_check.role_check_decorator -> User with ID {owner_id} not found in user roles data.")
 ```

-By looping through the user roles database, it first checks if the role actually exists.
-If so, then get the `permission` parameter with `kwargs.get()` from the wrapped function.
-As the permissions in the role permissions database are stored in capital letters, the `.upper()` ensures that it is in the same case regardless of the parameter value.
+Searching the role permissions database, it then checks whether the role actually exists in the first place, serving as another validation check.

 ```python
 if owner_id in user_roles_data: